broadinstitute/cell-health/4.apply/repurposing_cellhealth_shiny/README.md

 We apply all [70 cell health machine learning models](https://github.com/broadinstitute/cell-health/blob/master/1.generate-profiles/data/labels/feature_mapping_annotated.csv) to the Drug Repurposing collection and present the results in the shiny app.
 The following document provides instructions on how to use the app.

+## Predicting Cell Health

+This application represents one piece of a larger project that aims to determine how well certain cell health measurements can be predicted from a Cell Painting assay.
+For more details about this larger project, see https://github.com/broadinstitute/cell-health.

 ## Getting Started

 The app can be viewed at https://gregway.shinyapps.io/repurposing_cellhealth_shiny/.
 There are two separate tabs, which are each useful for different explorations.
 The `Model Explorer` tab enables quick exploration of cell health predictions across the profiled Drug Repurposing compounds.
-The `Compound Explorer` tab focuses on specific compounds and multiple cell health model predictions.
+The `Compound Explorer` tab focuses on specific user-specified compounds and multiple cell health model predictions.
 We will describe specific options for each tab below:

 ## Model Explorer